 Physics 104A, 105A, 110A, 110B, 115A, and 112.
 This course satisfies 4 units of the GE writing requirement.

 Your letter grade will be based on a combination of "points" and your in-lab performance.
 The counting statistics experiment is worth 10 points, lab books and electronic labs are worth 10 points and each of the two elective experiments is worth 40 points.
-Letter grade will also be based class performance including teamwork and demonstrated ability to problem-solve.
+Pre-Labs form an important component of your experiment grades, and are due at the beginning of class on the first day of starting a new experiment.
+No credit will be given for late Pre-Labs.
+Letter grade will also be based class performance including on-time submission of experiment Plans and draft report sections, teamwork, and demonstrated ability to problem-solve.
 You will not be penalized for not getting the correct answer, rather your grade will depend on how systematically you approach the tasks and solve the inevitable problems.
 Note that the goal of this course is not to teach you the right answer but to instruct you how you can figure out the answers.
 We are here to help and to guide you in this process.
 We will teach you problem-solving strategies, for instance, by asking questions rather than giving you the answer you might actually seek.

 Email Tony to report broken links or other problems with these pages.